(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - Life Insurance.
 If you have anyone who is financially dependent on you, life insurance needs to be a priority in your estate planning.
 You might wonder whether a term or whole life policy makes the most sense.
 Term policies are simpler, cheaper, and often the best option for most people.
 But some may prefer whole life policies designed as a part of their estate plan.
 Check out this article to learn more – What is the Best Life Insurance To Buy – Term or Whole?

 - POAs.
-Whether creating a will is still on your “to do” list or not, take a few minutes to read – Why Is Having a Power of Attorney Document So Important?
-You’ll learn how they are used and why POA’s make sense for more than just people who are aging and will need someone else to make decisions on their behalf.
+Whether creating a will is still on your “to-do” list or not, take a few minutes to read – Why Is Having a Power of Attorney Document So Important?
+You'll learn how they are used and why POA's make sense for more than just people who are aging and will need someone else to make decisions on their behalf.
+When POAs are not created in advance, there may become a need for a conservatorship or guardianship, which can be more complicated, time-consuming, and stressful for your loved ones.

 - Trusts.
 You may think trusts are only for people who are very wealthy.
 But living (or revocable) trusts have important benefits you'll want to consider in your estate planning process.
 Learn more about how they might be used to benefit you and your loved ones by reading, Do I Need a Living Trust?